jjvanzon/Circular-Language-Spec-Plans/3. Done/2009-08 00    Review by Brother Plan/2009-08 Review by Brother, Small Plan.md

 - Check accessibility of material
 - Get an opinion about the material

-The material proved to be *very* accessible.
+The material was received to be *quite* accessible.
 Phew.
-I did not get a real opinion about it from my brother, but I probably will get it in the future.
+I did not get a real opinion about it from my brother, but I might get one in the future.

 Next to it being fun to be discussing the diagram notation, there were also a couple of tips he had:

-- Do not call it ‘Legacy’.
+- Do not call it 'Legacy'.
 It could come off belittling.
 Find a better name for it.
 - Integration layer: can be interpreted as integration within the system.
-It is about ‘outward’ integration.
+It is about 'outward' integration.
 Possibly find another term for it.
-- The first diagram in Basic Diagram Elements is ineffective in my brothers opinion.
-‘It could be an elephant.’
+- The first diagram in Basic Diagram Elements might be ineffective in my brothers opinion.
+'It could be an elephant.'
 Find a more concrete example.
 Something that is something for real.
-- ‘Analogy to the real world’ was unnecessary according to my brother.
+- 'Analogy to the real world' was unnecessary according to my brother.

-I might get more tips from my brother in the future.

 Eventual Time-Cost